Biden, Putin face off at long-awaited summit | DW | 16.06.2021

 US President Joe Biden and his Russian counterpart Vladimir Putin kicked off a highly-anticipated summit in Geneva on Wednesday.

-The leaders' first face-to-face meeting, which is taking place at a lakeside villa, comes amid soaring tensions between their two countries.
+The leaders' first in-person meeting, which is taking place at a lakeside villa, comes amid soaring tensions between their two countries.

+Opening the talks, Putin said he hoped for a "productive" meeting, while Biden said: "It is always better to meet face to face."

 Swiss President Guy Parmelin is acting as host during the talks, which are scheduled to last four to five hours.

-Biden and Putin are likely to discuss a raft of issues during their meeting, including arms control, cybercrime, Ukraine, Belarus, election interference and the coronavirus pandemic.
+Biden and Putin are likely to discuss a raft of issues, including arms control, cybercrime, Ukraine, Belarus, election interference and the coronavirus pandemic.

 The US president is expected to broach the imprisonment of Russian opposition leader Alexei Navalny, although the Russian side has said that is an internal matter that Putin won't be drawn on.